aemc/timer/README.md

-# Countdown App
+# Countdown Timer
 Personal Project.
-Countdown app using React.js
+Countdown timer using React.js

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.